 Practical Knowledge and Advanced Skills

 At Truman you get all the tools you need to become an effective professional accountant—you learn about financial accounting and business systems, cost accounting, auditing and taxation.
-Through a combination of rigorous coursework and hands-on learning, you develop advanced skills for leadership, oral and written communication, teamwork and critical thinking—some of the most important qualities employers are seeking.
+And you develop advanced skills for leadership, oral and written communication, teamwork and critical thinking—some of the most important qualities employers are seeking.

 Small Classes and Collaborative Learning Experience

-Our supportive learning environment is designed to ensure your success with helpful resources like our Academic Peer Mentor Program and the Business Academic Advising Center.
-You are also encouraged to expand your learning beyond the classroom through research ventures, professional business organizations and professional internships.
-Another way to enrich your educational experience is through our many study abroad opportunities that range from Study in China to our Europe in Transition Program.
+Our supportive learning environment is designed to ensure your success with resources like our Academic Peer Mentor Program and the Business Academic Advising Center.
+And you will will find plenty of opportunities to expand your learning beyond the classroom through research ventures, professional business organizations and professional internships, as well as exciting study abroad opportunities.

 Follow the School of Business on: